SocietyForArtisticResearch/rc-pandoc-help/04-A-menus.md

    ![context menu showing the copy tool link command](images/copy-tool-link2.png "context menu, copy-tool-link is the second option")

-In the graphical editor it is also possible to create a link that points to location where you are currently editing.
-To fetch such an absolute "position link", use the menu __options
+In the graphical editor it is also possible to create a link that points to your current (absolute) position in the editor.
+To fetch such a "position link", use the menu __options
    > show current position__ and copy the url.